openforcefield/openff-docs/source/ecosystem.md

   - {.toolkit-bg}
     OpenFF Toolkit [`ForceField`]
-    : Python representation of a SMIRNOFF force field
+    : Python representation of a SMIRNOFF force field, with tools for inspection, modification, and storage.

   - []{.arrow-down}

 - {.grid-interchange}
   - {.interchange-bg}
     OpenFF [`Interchange`]
-    : A parametrized molecular simulation system, complete with force field parameters, chemical identities, box vectors, and coordinates, that can be exported to many different MD engines
+    : A parametrized molecular simulation system, complete with force field parameters, chemical identities, box vectors, and coordinates, that can be [exported] to many different MD engines

   - []{.arrow-cycle}